Masʽud I: War in western Iran and clash with Turkic nomads

-In 1033, Mas'ud captured the fortress of Sarsut, and shortly invaded Kerman, which was then under the rule of the Buyid ruler Abu Kalijar.
+In 1033, Mas'ud captured the fortress of Sarsut, and Defeated the Tomara ruler in Siege of Hansi in 1037 and shortly invaded Kerman, which was then under the rule of the Buyid ruler Abu Kalijar.
 Mas'ud shortly managed to conquer the region, but the inhabitants of Kerman, who preferred Buyid rule, rallied to Abu Kalijar, and, under his vizier Bahram ibn Mafinna, re-conquered Kerman.
 During the same period, Ahmad Inaltigin rebelled and defeated an army sent by Mas'ud, who shortly sent another army under an Indian statesman named Tilak.
 The latter managed to rout Ahmad Inaltigin, who drowned while trying to escape.
 In 1033, Mas'ud married the daughter of the Ziyarid Anushirvan Sharaf al-Ma'ali's relative Abu Kalijar, the real ruler of the Ziyarid state.
 The same year, in order to keep control over his unreliable vassal, the Kakuyid ruler Muhammad, Mas'ud I appointed Abu Sahl Hamduwi as the governor of Jibal.

 In 1034, Harun declared independence from the Ghaznavids, and allied himself with the Kara-Khanid ruler Ali Tigin.
 Mas'ud, however, managed to have Harun assassinated, and Ali Tigin shortly died.
 Harun was succeeded by his brother Ismail Khandan, who maintained the alliance with the Kara-Khanids.
 Meanwhile, the Seljuq Turks, under the leadership of Tughril, asked Mas'ud for asylum.
 Mas'ud, however, considered the Turkic nomads dangerous and sent an army under Begtoghdi, the newly appointed commander-in-chief in Khorasan.
 The army was shortly defeated by the Seljuqs, who forced Mas'ud to cede Nasa, Farava and Dihistan in return for Seljuq recognition of Ghaznavid authority.
 In 1034, Mas'ud marched an army to Amul to collect tribute, sacking Amul for four days and later burning it to the ground.

 In 1035, Mas'ud I launched another invasion of western Iran, where he defeated the rebellious Abu Kalijar.
 Mas'ud then marched towards Jibal, where he once again defeated the Kakuyid ruler Muhammad, who fled to the Buyids of Ahvaz, and then to northwestern Iran, where he raised a Turkmen army.
 In 1037/8, while Mas'ud was campaigning in India, Muhammad once again occupied Ray.
 Meanwhile, another Kara-Khanid ruler named Böritigin invaded the Ghaznavid territories and plundered Khuttal and Vakhsh.
 He also managed to conquer Chaghaniyan and expel the local Muhtajid dynasty from the region.